m417z/ntdoc/descriptions/ntlockfile.md

 ### LockGrantedEvent

-Optional `HANDLE` to Event Object, whitch is signaled when lock is created (typically used with `ReturnImmediately` parameter set to `TRUE`).
+Optional `HANDLE` to Event Object, which is signaled when lock is created (typically used with `ReturnImmediately` parameter set to `TRUE`).

 ### ApcRoutine